MagnusS0/Cardio-Good-Fitness/README.md

 The data set has 8 features and 1 target variable.
 The features are:

-- Product: The product code of the treadmill purchased by the customer.
 - Miles: The average number of miles the customer expects to run each week.
 - Fitness: The self-rated fitness level of the customer on a scale of 1 to 5.
 - Usage: The number of times the customer expects to use the treadmill each week.